What is esports? Before you start investing in this growing industry, read about these esports facts and what the future could hold.

 Esports facts: A new spectator sport

 Let’s start by clearing up any confusion the term “esports” may create.
-While esports may have the word “sports” in it, esports competitions do not involve physical exertion.
+It may have the word sports in it, but it's very different from traditional sports

-Instead, esports — or electronic sports — involve competitive gaming with computers or consoles.
-Two or more players compete in multiplayer online battles until a winner is determined.
+Instead, esports — or electronic sports — involve competitive gaming with computers or consoles, and encompasses a wide variety of games.
+Individual players or teams compete until a winner is determined.

-While that might sound like a lot, we’re talking about an industry that’s forecasted to grow from US$957.5 million in 2019 to US$1.6 billion by 2024.
+While that might sound like a lot, we’re talking about an industry that’s forecasted to grow by 21.9 percent between 2022 and 2030 to reach nearly US$12.5 billion.
 Clearly this rise didn’t come out of nowhere, so how did esports develop into a rapidly growing spectator event?
 Let’s take a look.

 Esports facts: History and the rise of esports tournaments